 Municipal bond rate: A municipal bond rate was not used in determining the discount rate.
-If it were required, the rate would be 3.96% on the measurement date.
+If it were required, the rate would be 3.16% on the measurement date.

-Periods of projected benefit payments: Projected future benefit payments for all current OSERS members were projected through 2117.
+Periods of projected benefit payments: Projected future benefit payments for all current OSERS members were projected through 2118.

-Assumed asset allocation: The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+Assumed asset allocation: The target asset allocation and best estimates of arithmetic real rates of return for each major asset class as provided by The Nebraska Investment Counsel's consultant for the last experience study, are summarized in the following table: